 Badge inserts are changed monthly, and it is the responsibility of each individual student to see that the badge insert is changed before the 20th of each month.
-Should a student not turn in their badge prior to the deadline, points may be taken off the final grade of the clinical course in which they are enrolled.
-Failure to adhere to this policy may result in an inaccurate radiation exposure reading since the rest of the badges will be mailed to the dosimetry service with the "control" badge.
-However, students should wear their badge even if it is past the expiration date until a new badge is obtained.
+Should a student not turn in their dosimeter prior to the deadline, points may be taken off the final grade of the clinical course in which they are enrolled.
+Failure to adhere to this policy may result in an inaccurate radiation exposure reading since the rest of the dosimeters will be mailed to the dosimetry service with the "control" badge.
+However, students should wear their dosimeter even if it is past the expiration date until a new dosimeter is obtained.

-A printout from the vendor who provides the OSL's will be posted each month in the College classroom for each student to be able to identify his/her radiation exposure reading using badge number only.
-All other identifying information will be removed from this report.
+A printout from the vendor who provides the OSL's is provided for student's review each month.
+Each student is asked to review his/her radiation exposure reading using dosimeter number only each month (every 30 days).
+All other identifying information are removed from this report.
 The radiation safety officer maintains the original of each monthly report in a secure place.
 Students will be consulted for any reading reported for 10 or more millirems on a monthly report to determine how the exposure has occurred.
 A reading over 40 millirems for the month will necessitate a possible change in rotation from high exposure areas or procedures.
+A conference will be necessary with the RSO and the program director in the event of an unusually higher radiation dose on any report summary.
+This will be necessary to determine if the dose was physically obtained by the student or if the dosimeter was inadvertently left on an apron or shield.
+All students are reminded that the summary reports track a lifetime dose and will remain on a radiographer's report for the remainder of their career.
+Each student is encouraged to keep track of their dosimeters accordingly and turn them in a timely fashion.

-A monthly checklist with the student's initials is now posted in the energized lab above the monthly dosimeter printout.
-Each student is asked to check their monthly reading and place a checkmark in the column provided next to their initials.
+A monthly checklist with the student's initials is provided along with the monthly dosimeter printout.
+Each student is asked to check their monthly reading and place their initials in the column provided next to their name.
+The checklist is kept in a secured binder in RSO office and the report is placed in the energized lab.
 The dosimeters usually arrive by the 10th day of the month and will be placed in the student mailboxes.
 The students are expected to switch out their old dosimeters and the RSO (Full Time Rad.
 Tech Faculty) will mail them back to Landauer within the next week.